Chi-Square Calculator

 Goodness of Fit Test

-• Compares observed frequencies with expected frequencies
+• Compares observed frequencies with expected frequencies: It directly compares what you saw with what you predicted.

 Test of Independence